meatclub/projects/Merguez.md

 Rinse the casing well.
 Add 4 cups water and 2 tbsp. white wine vinegar to a bowl.
 Place the casing in the water / vinegar mixture.

-### Dice the Meats
+### Dice the Lamb

-Dice the lamb shoulder and pork belly into ½ inch pieces and place in the chilled mixing bowls.
+Dice the lamb shoulder into ½ inch pieces and place in the chilled mixing bowls.

 Place the diced meat in the freezer during any downtime to keep the meat cold.